Devanthakudu (1960 film): Release and reception

 Devanthakudu was released on 7 July 1960.
 The film was commercially successful.
 Some critics of the time wrote that the Bengali story was copied from the 1934 American film, Death Takes a Holiday.
-But Mitra wrote the play Jamalaye Jibanto Manush before his death in 1873.
+But Dinabandhu Mitra wrote the play Jamalaye Jibanta Manush before his death in 1873.

 Legacy

 Devanthakudu became a trendsetter for "socio-fantasy films" in Telugu cinema.
 The film inspired N. T. Rama Rao's own Yamagola (1977).
 S. S. Rajamouli mentioned in an interview that the basic plot of his film Yamadonga (2007) was inspired by Devanthakudu and Yamagola.